ggerganov/llama.cpp/examples/server/README.md

 ### POST `/embeddings`: non-OpenAI-compatible embeddings API

-This endpoint supports `--pooling none`.
-When used, the responses will contain the embeddings for all input tokens.
+This endpoint supports all poolings, including `--pooling none`.
+When the pooling is `none`, the responses will contain the *unnormalized* embeddings for *all* input tokens.
+For all other pooling types, only the pooled embeddings are returned, normalized using Euclidian norm.

-Note that the response format is slightly different than `/v1/embeddings` - it does not have the `"data"` sub-tree and the embeddings are always returned as vector of vectors.
+Note that the response format of this endpoint is different from `/v1/embeddings`.

 *Options:*